bharadwaj-raju/TextSuggest/docs/textsuggest.1.md

 ## OPTIONS

   `-h`, `--help`            show a summary of options and exit

   `--word` *word* ...
                         Specify word to give suggestions for.
 Default: taken from X11 clipboard.
 Ignored if --no-selection.

   `--all-words`
                         Give all words as suggestions, which you can then filter.

   `--font` *font*
                         Specify font for Rofi.
 Must be in Pango format: FontName (Weight (optional) FontSize).

   `--no-history`          Disable the frequently-used words history (stored in ~/.config/textsuggest/history.txt)

   `--exit-on-no-words-found`
                         Exit if no words are found (instead of restarting in --no-selection mode)

-  `--language` *language*   Manually set language, in case script fails to auto-detect from keyboard layout.
+  `--language` *languages* ...
+Manually set language(s), in case script fails to auto-detect from keyboard layout.

   `--auto-selection` *[beginning|middle|end]*
                         Automatically select word under cursor and suggest.
 See **AUTO-SELECTION**.
 Ignored if --no-selection.

   `--no-processing`       Disable using of any processors.

   `--rofi-options` *options* ...
                         Specify additonal options to pass to Rofi.

-  `--additional-languages` *languages* ...
-                        Specify additional languages.
+  `--force-gtk3-fix`		Always use the GTK+ 3 workaround.
+If not specified, it is detected whether use is applicable.

   `-v`, `--version`         Print version and license information.

 ## EXPANSIONS

   **COMMANDS**

   Use `#command` in TextSuggest to type out the output of `command`.

   **MATH**

   Use `%2+3` in TextSuggest to insert the answer of `2+3`.
 Can be used with any math valid in `python3(1)`, in addition to its `math` library.

   **ALIASES**